-Recipient:Project Name: Project Description (Include all actions which are either geographically or functionally related): Location n: Source: HOME Estimate ed Funding Amount: I have re eviewed and determined that the abovementioned project is a Categorically Excluded activity (not subject to §58.5 i) per 24 CFR §58.35(b) as follows: Ш 58.35(b).1.
+I have reviewed and determined that the abovementioned project is a Categorically Excluded activity (not subject to §58.5) per 24 CFR §58.35(b) as follows:

+58.35(b).1.
 Tenant-based rental assistance; 58.35(b) 2.
-Supportive services including, but not limited to, health care, housing services, permanent Ш housing placement, day care, nutritional services, short-term payments for rent/mortgage/utility costs, and assistance in gaining access to local, State, and Federal government benefits and services; 58.35(b) 3.
+Supportive services including, but not limited to, health care, housing services, permanent housing placement, day care, nutritional services, short-term payments for rent/mortgage/utility costs, and assistance in gaining access to local, State, and Federal government benefits and services; 58.35(b) 3.
 Operating costs including maintenance, security, operation, utilities, furnishings, equipment, supplies, staff training and recruitment and other incidental costs; 58.35(b) 4.
-Economic development activities, including but not limited to, equipment purchase, inventory financing, interest subsidy, operating expenses and similar costs not associated with 🏻 construction or expansion of existing operations; 58.35(b) 5.
+Economic development activities, including but not limited to, equipment purchase, inventory financing, interest subsidy, operating expenses and similar costs not associated with construction or expansion of existing operations; 58.35(b) 5.
 Activities to assist homebuyers to purchase existing dwelling units or dwelling units under construction, including closing costs and down payment assistance, interest buy-downs, and similar activities that result in the transfer of title.
 58.35(b).
 6. Affordable housing pre-development costs including legal, consulting, developer and other costs related to obtaining site options, project financing, administrative costs and fees for loan commitments, zoning approvals, and other related activities which do not have a physical impact.
 58.35(b).
-7. Approval of supplemental assistance (including insurance or guarantee) to a project previously approved under this part, if the approval is made by the same responsible entity that conducted the environmental review on the original project and re-evaluation of the environmental findings is not required under §58.47. - consible entity must also complete and attach the §58.6 Compliance Checklist.
-By signing below the - sible Entity officially determines in writing that each activity or project is Categorically Excluded (not subje i) and meets the conditions specified for such exclusion under section 24 CFR §58.35(b).
-This document e maintained in the ERR. mast be Thankanea in the Etti.
-AUTHOR RIZED RESPONSIBLE ENTITY OFFICIAL: ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, MEDITION ON SIDE ENTITY OF FIGURE Authoria zed Responsible Entity Signature Date ٠ـاـــــــ and Despensible Fakity, Name (minted) Authori zed Responsible Entity Name (printed) Title (printed)
+7. Approval of supplemental assistance (including insurance or guarantee) to a project previously approved under this part, if the approval is made by the same responsible entity that conducted the environmental review on the original project and re-evaluation of the environmental findings is not required under §58.47.

+The responsible entity must also complete and attach the §58.6 Compliance Checklist.
+By signing below the Responsible Entity officially determines in writing that each activity or project is Categorically Excluded (not subject to §58.5) and meets the conditions specified for such exclusion under section 24 CFR §58.35(b).
+This document must be maintained in the ERR.